laughlin/factual-csharp-driver/README.md

     // Get all Crosswalk data for a specific Places entity, using its Factual ID: var response = factual.Fetch("crosswalk", new Query().Field("factual_id").Equal("97598010-433f-4946-8fd5-4a6dd1639d77"));

+# Finding a Match

+Use the common query structure to add known attributes to the query:

+    //Build the query
+    MatchQuery matchQuery = new MatchQuery()
+		.Add("name", "McDonalds")
+        .Add("address", "10451 Santa Monica Blvd")
+		.Add("region", "CA")
+        .Add("postcode", "90025");

+And then see if we found a match:

+    String id = Factual.Match("places", matchQuery);
+    // id = null means no match, id = some factual id means there is a match

 # Resolve